advertising, marketing, public relations, point of purchase, collateral, print, web design, web content Follow @cafe_racer

 Try this out for detail: standing in front of the mural, you could tell the time on the male model’s wristwatch, which on the original K25 slide is smaller than the head of a pin.

-After famously — and fearlessly — predicting in the early ’00s that digital photography was interesting but would never unseat conventional analog imaging, I’ve only used trusty, and very utilitarian, point and shoots since.
+Some years later, and after famously — and fearlessly — predicting in the early ’00s that digital photography was interesting but would never unseat conventional analog imaging, I use trusty, and very utilitarian, point and shoots.
 Instant gratification, video on demand, choice of programs.
-And none of the anxiety, or excitement, of having to wait to see the results.
+And none of the anxiety, or excitement, of having to wait days for the results.

 That’s my Kodachrome story.
 Nice bright colors and all.